Pladifes/corporate-ghg-emissions-estimations/README.md

 Corporate GHG emissions are a critical issue for understanding and assessing real company transition strategies effectiveness.
 It is a key indicator to derive <b>transition risk</b> and <b>impact on climate change</b>.
 As regulation evolves, it is becoming more and more mandatory for companies to disclose their scope 1, 2 and 3 emissions, but the coverage is far from being close to exhaustivity.

 To deal with unreported companies, researchers and practitionners rely on estimated data, ususally from well established data providers.
 However, these estimates :

 - Often rely on a <b>non-transparent methodology</b>,
 - May not always be <b>accurate</b> (usually based on sectorial means),
 - Can be <b>expensive</b> (>10k $).

-**CGEE** (standing for corporate GHG emissions estimations) address these challenges, by leveraging the latest research and best practices to develop a open data science methodology that allows allow for estimating GHG emissions (Scope1, Scope2, Scope 3 and Scope123) accurately using machine learning.
+**CGEE** (standing for corporate GHG emissions estimations) address these challenges, by leveraging the latest research and best practices to develop a open data science methodology that allows estimating GHG emissions (Scope1, Scope2, Scope 3 and Scope123) accurately using machine learning.

 We plan to release an online calculator on our [dedicated website](https://pladifes.institutlouisbachelier.org/) in 2023 and already give free access to researchers to our <b>complete datasets</b>.

 ## <a id="pladifes"></a> Pladifes